Psychotherapist

 Hi, I’m Pim (she/her) and I’m really glad you found your way here!

 More broadly, I love working with BIPOC clients, immigrants and first-generation folks, and people navigating systems that were never designed to support them.
 I enjoy working with “emerging adults” trying to figure out who they are outside of their family’s story, their culture’s expectations, or the pressure to have it all together by now.
 People pleasers and boundary beginners, I see you.
 Do you feel like you’re exhausted from over-giving, from saying yes when you mean no, or making yourself small so others can be comfortable?
 Well, come on through.
 We can work through that too.
-Are you maybe dealing with relationship conflict?
-Not just romantic, but family, friendship, and the complicated in-between.
-We’ll learn how to want things, say things, and stay in relationships that are real.
-I also have a passion to work with caregivers for aging parents.
-This is some of the most invisible, underacknowledged work a person can carry.
-The role shift of becoming the one who manages the appointments, the medications, the groceries, the quiet grief of watching a parent age.
-I know how much it asks of you, how little it gets acknowledged, and how much support you deserve in it.
+Are you maybe dealing with relationship conflict, whether with romance, family, friends, or the complicated in-betweens?
+We’ll learn how to want things, say things, and stay in relationships without compromising ourselves.
+I also love working with people who are in the middle of something hard or when life is life-ing and you’re at a standstill.

 I know what it’s like to need time to find the words; to feel something deeply but not quite know how to say it out loud.
 That’s welcome here too and we can sit in that together.

-Relational therapy is at the core of how I work, which means our therapeutic relationship itself is part of the healing.
-The trust, safety, and honesty we build together is the work.
-Research shows that the quality of the relationship between therapist and client is one of the strongest predictors of meaningful change and I take that seriously.
-What we build in this space becomes a model for what’s possible outside of it.
 I also draw from Internal Family Systems (IFS) which is a way of understanding that we are all made up of different parts.
 IFS helps us get curious about those parts instead of fighting them.
 We’ll do the kind of inner child healing that gets underneath the patterns of the people-pleasing or self-abandonment.
 We will also utilize mindfulness!
-Not as a buzzword, but as a genuine practice of learning to be present with what is, without immediately judging it or trying to fix it.
-Which is really hard!
+Not as a buzzword, but as a genuine practice of learning to be present with what is, without immediately judging it or trying to fix it, which is really hard!
 Breathwork, noticing, feeling without attaching are practices I genuinely believe in, partly because of how I grew up.
-I was raised in a Buddhist (Theravada) household, and while I don’t actively practice today, Buddhist philosophy has shaped how I think about life and healing in ways I carry with me.
-The understanding that nothing is permanent, not your thoughts, not your feelings, not your pain and that suffering can loosen its grip when we learn to release rather than grip tighter.
+I was raised in a Buddhist (Theravada) household, so Buddhist philosophy has shaped how I think about life and healing in ways I carry with me.
+The understanding that nothing is permanent–not your thoughts, not your feelings, not your pain, not your suffering–can help us learn to find acceptance along the many ups and downs of life.
 To me, that’s not just a clinical framework, it’s something I try to live by.

 If something here felt like it was written for you….it probably was.
 I’d love to connect!